 When I started decluttering my home five years ago I started to realize I was living in the clutter of my complacency.
 Getting rid of my ‘stuff’ made me start to think about why I bought it, why I stored it, and what I was trying to gain by keeping it.

 I was learning that I had built up and bought these ‘layers’ of myself to give me a sense of passion and purpose.
 But it wasn’t life-giving.
 It wasn’t being used.
 It wasn’t being taken care of.

 I didn’t want to go on living on auto-pilot.
 I didn’t want my early years of parenting, my tough times in marriage, my health, my friendships and my passions to just happen.
 I wanted to take control of my life like I was taking control of my surroundings.
 I wanted to live life on purpose.

-Since then I’ve been sharing tips in the Simple Saturday email, writing blog posts, and sharing workbooks all to help other moms live their life with more passion and purpose.
+Since then I’ve been sharing tips in the Simple Saturday email, writing blog posts, and sharing workbooks, Life Coaching and podcasting at ya – all to help other moms live their life with more passion and purpose.

 Here is how to get started with life on purpose!

 Get familiar with what intentional living is (aka LIFE ON PURPOSE) and what you can learn from it.